Sanger Confirmation for NGS

 Sanger Sequencing for Clinical Labs

 There has been debate in the scientific community about the continued need for Sanger sequencing.
-While some say NGS is enough to find genetic variants, a recent study in The Journal of Molecular Diagnostics found the chance for false-positives while testing for difficult-to-detect, disease associated variants was 1.3%, while controlling the bioinformatics pipeline to eliminate those false results would result in missing 2% of real mutations.
+While some say NGS is enough to find genetic variants, a study in The Journal of Molecular Diagnostics found the chance for false-positives while testing for difficult-to-detect, disease associated variants was 1.3%, while controlling the bioinformatics pipeline to eliminate those false results would result in missing 2% of real mutations.

 Adding the additional step of Sanger sequencing to workflows understandably adds turn-around time and expense to projects.
 However, there are many labs that specialize in sequencing for validation (either as outsourced sites or core hospital sites).
 This secondary Sanger confirmation is especially important for clinicians making a diagnosis or deciding on treatment options, where the validation of the mutation has real-world implications.